ekliao/EricLiaoDigitalGarden/src/site/notes/Absolute verbs.md

 ---
 ### Conclusion

 With the clearly defined "absolute verbs," it's all clear now.
-Whether to define intransitive `discuss` and `kill` is a judgment call; AHD5 errs on the side of redundancy to the systematic rule of absolute verbs while other dictionaries choose brevity.
+Whether to define intransitive `discuss` and `kill` is a judgment call: AHD5 errs on the side of redundancy to the systematic rule of absolute verbs while other dictionaries choose brevity.